ProjectIgnis/Distribution/README.md

 ## Customization

-**antialias:** set in the `sytem.conf` file, specifies if the device should use fullscreen anti aliasing.
+**antialias:** set in the `system.conf` file, specifies if the device should use fullscreen anti aliasing.
 Makes sharp/pixelated edges softer, but requires more performance.
 Also, 2D elements might look blurred with this switched on.
 Rendering results depend on the hardware available, and the program might look different on different hardware with this
 The value is the maximal antialiasing factor requested for the device.
 The creation method will automatically try smaller values if no window can be created with the given value.